data-ethics-and-society/data-ethics-and-society-reading-group/Guides/facilitating.md

 As with much of this repository, the below borrows heavily from [Data Ethics Club](https://github.com/very-good-science/data-ethics-club).

-Typically we have a brief introduction to the material, split everyone into breakout rooms of 5-6 people for 25-30 minutes to talk about the discussion questions, and then come back together for the final 15-20 minutes to share thoughts before voting on the material for the next meeting.
+Typically we have a brief introduction to the material, split everyone into breakout rooms to talk about the discussion questions, and then come back together to share thoughts before closing the session.

 ## Meeting Structure

 Meetings are typically 1 hour.

 It helps to have an event `chair`, `organiser` and `support` so that one person can chair the meeting and the other two can handle everything behind the scenes.
 The `organiser` sets up the event meeting and sends out invitations to tickets holders.

-### 0-5 mins
+### XX:00 to XX:05 (5 mins)

   🟢 Allow people to trickle in and say hi.

-### 5-10 mins
+### XX:05 to XX:10 (5 mins)

 👋 Welcome everyone to the meeting.